Best Mirrorless Cameras for Astrophotography (2024)

 • Sony UX can be hard to master

-Our results show that this was the most successfully used mirrorless camera in the Astronomy Photographer of the Year competition in the last five years.
-In fact, it was also more successfully used than any DSLR camera in 2022.
+Our results show that this was the most successfully used mirrorless camera in the Astronomy Photographer of the Year competition in the last seven years.

 It has all the key attributes you want for landscape astrophotography: